FRIDAY PONY & HORSE SHOW

 • Sections may be split if numbers are sufficient or age merits.

-• Protective headgear is mandatory for all game classes.
+• Protective headgear is mandatory for all mounted classes including costume class.

 All prize money in EACH SECTION of this CLASS will be DOUBLED due to the generosity of an Anonymous Donor.